Online Sports Betting in

 The one obstacle that has stood in the way of legalization has been tribal opposition.
 Given how much leverage the tribes hold in the state’s gambling market, it makes it almost impossible to pass any gambling expansion bills without their blessing.

 But, after three years, that blessing has finally arrived.

 2019 — A new Betting Bill is Introduced

 The year began with Senator Sonny Borrelli introducing SB 1158 in the state Senate in January.

 The bill began with support among most of the tribes as it would give them exclusive access to operate sports betting in AZ.
-However, as amendments were made to the bill, the addition of off-reservation sports betting kiosks rubbed some tribes the wrong way.
+However, as amendments were made to the bill, the addition of off-reservation sports betting kiosks left some tribes feeling hard done by.

 2020 — COVID-19 Halts Legislative Sessions

 The year began with SB 1525 aiming to give the tribes control over sports betting.
 However, it also opened the door for sports betting kiosks to operate outside of tribal reservations.
 It too failed to make any progress in the state legislature.